 On the surface, mashed potatoes seem like they should be one the simplest side dishes to make.
 You take potatoes, boil them, and then mash the snot out of them.
 Top with butter and serve.
 Boom, done.
 With very little extra work though, your mashed potatoes could go from a decent side, to straight up winning the Thanksgiving dinner table.

-Everyone has tater preferences, but whether you are in the lump or no lump camp, I’ve never heard anyone say “man, I sure love me some mashed spuds that feel like a forkful of glue in my mouth”.
-Potatoes contain starch that is activated by smashing/mashing/blending.
+Everyone has tater preferences, but whether you are in the lump or no lump camp, I’ve never heard anyone say “man, I sure love me some mashed spuds that taste like a forkful of glue”.
+Potatoes contain starches that are activated by smashing/mashing/blending.
 Too little mixing and they can taste underwhelming.
-But too much mixing and you are left with gravy topped glue.
+But too much mixing and you are left with gravy topped paste.
 Not that I like gravy.
 Gross.
 The secret to the best mashed potatoes is to find a happy medium, and I accomplish this with a ricer.

 The ricer is an amazing product, but there are some other tried and true tricks that can make sure your judgy Aunt Gladys keeps her trap shut about the quality of your cooking.
 For showing stopping potatoes, I use the rule of five: